plrenaudin/paper-flat-ui/README.md

 # Paper Flat Light UI theme

-A light UI theme for Atom, based on Light UI.
+A fork of light UI theme for Atom.